kyleishie/InitFromStoryboard/README.md

 **Notice that the storyboard identifier is the same as the class name.** This is ***required*** in order to find the correct scene.

 But wait...
 What if you wanted a UINavigationController.
-You could embed SomeViewController within a UINavigationController yourself in code, however, there are cases where you want the navCon from the storyboard.
+You could embed SomeViewController within a UINavigationController programmatically, however, there are cases where you want the navCon from the storyboard.
 For example, if you have set a custom, non-global barTintColor.
 You could do this in code as well or you could do the following:

 ```swift
 let someNC = SomeViewController.initNavigationControllerFromStoryboard()